-Welcome to the 2018 Westmount Tradition Charity Doubles Tennis Tournament, taking place at Westmount Golf & Country Club from June 8 to June 10, 2018 in support of the Child Witness Centre.
+Our thanks to everyone who made the 2018 Westmount Tradition Charity Doubles Tennis Tournament in support of the Child Witness Centre such a success!

-For assistance with registering as a team or as an individual - or for help with making a donation - please contact Sally Sarachman anytime at 519-575-1052 or Sally.Sarachman@childwitness.com.
+Donations are still gratefully received!
+For assistance with making a donation - please contact Sally Sarachman any time at 519-575-1052 or Sally.Sarachman@childwitness.com.

 Have you ever thought about what it must be like for a young person to be hurt repeatedly by someone they love and trust?
 Someone who puts food on the table or does their laundry and drives them to activities?
 What must it be like for a child or youth to watch someone they love hurt someone else who they love?